Mediators are pushing to extend the U.S.-Iran ceasefire

 In this voice note shared with NPR, a carpenter in the city of Rasht, who spoke on condition of anonymity because he fears for his safety, said he thinks it's a good sign that Iran has sat at the negotiating table at all.
 But many, he says — are fed up with and how long the process has taken.
 It makes people's hopelessness even worse, he said.

-Kat Lonsdorf and Jawad Rizkallah in Beirut, Aya Batrawy in Dubai, United Arab Emirates, Ahmed Abuhmada in Cairo, Egypt, Rebecca Rosman in London, Tina Kraja in Washington and Jackie Northam in Maine contributed to this report.
+Kat Lonsdorf and Jawad Rizkallah in Beirut, Aya Batrawy in Dubai, United Arab Emirates, Ahmed Abuhamda in Cairo, Rebecca Rosman in London, Tina Kraja in Washington and Jackie Northam in Maine contributed to this report.

 Copyright 2026 NPR